 - Minimum percentage calculation method: credit card issuers may use flat percentage or percentage + interest to compute your monthly minimum payment.
 In the former case, the minimum payment is always the statement balance at the due date, but in the latter case, the interest amount is added.

-- Monthly fixed payment: Here you can set the actual or hypothetical payment amount that you would like to compare with the case of paying only the required monthly minimum.
+- Monthly fixed payment: You can set here the actual or hypothetical payment amount that you would like to compare with the case of paying only the required monthly minimum.
 Optionally you can leave it to zero to avoid comparison and for analyzing the monthly payments exclusively.

 In the result section, you can read the main details of payments with minimum payment and fixed payment.
 You can also learn how much interest you can save if you pay a higher fixed amount than the monthly minimum.

-In the dynamic chart, you can follow the balances of both scenarios - paying the required minimum and making a fixed payment.
+In the dynamic chart, you can follow the balances of both the scenario of paying the required minimum and when you pay a fixed payment.

 You can check in the table of payment schedules the opening and closing balances at a given due date with the exact amount of monthly payments and its allocation between principal and interest.